Get out the vote: Get out the vote in practice

 Several mobile apps tell people where to vote, identify their elected officials, or search candidates' positions, though no evidence measures how much these raise turnout.
 Facebook apps let users see who their friends endorse, which gives them a shortcut in deciding whom to vote for.
 Studies in 2012 and 2017 found that Facebook's "I'm Voting/I'm a Voter" button increased turnout in the 2010 Congressional elections by six tenths of a percentage point, and in the 2012 presidential election by a quarter of a percentage point.
 It named their friends who had clicked the voting button, thus opting in and minimizing complaints.
 However the button only appeared on election day, so it did not let friends track and encourage each other throughout the early voting period which most states have.
 It has been used in many elections throughout the world since then, without clarity on which users see it, leading to concerns on how it biases turnout.
 Groups such as Postcards To Voters send handwritten postcards to potential voters ahead of elections in hopes of increasing turnout.
 A 2007 study showed that handwritten notes were three times as effective as machine-printed ones.

-The Effects of the COVID-19 pandemic
+Effects of the COVID-19 pandemic

 The COVID-19 pandemic had a huge effect on the campaigning approach for future government candidates.
 The use of digital and virtual campaigning approaches became much more common.
 During the pandemic, Virtual town halls and video conferences became a central way to engage voters.
 Additionally, social media platforms such as X, Instagram, and TikTok were used more in efforts for voter engagement particularly in the youth voting category.
 In fact, due to this social media outreach, about 50 percent of youth voters (18-29) voted in 2020. becoming one of the highest youth voting rates since the voting minimum age got lowered to 18.
 These reactions and approaches to a national quarantine are still lasting today as almost all presidential candidates of the 2024 election all had TikTok accounts that were heavily active.